canonical/github-runner-operator/src-docs/runner_type.py.md

 ---

 ## <kbd>class</kbd> `RunnerClients`
-Clients for access various services.
+Clients for accessing various services.

 Attrs:  github: Used to query GitHub API.  jinja: Used for templating.  lxd: Used to interact with LXD API.